speisen/speisen/README.md

 - 🏞️ Outside of work: I enjoy spending time with my family 👨‍👩‍👧‍👦 , watching Formula 1 🏎️ , and collecting wristwatches ⌚

-- 📫 How to reach me: Slack - @speisen, Email - speisen@github.com
+- 📫 How to reach me: speisen@github.com